 Universal tax jurisdiction is extremely rare.
 While the United States imposes it, no other country in the developed world does.
 This policy came out of thin air.
 The idea of universal tax jurisdiction was not voted on or argued for by any elected office-holder.
 It was actually created by judicial fiat.
 An incredibly activist Supreme Court simply decided that the IRS should tax citizens on worldwide income.

 These are the questions we have:

 - Why should a dual US-India citizens have to pay US taxes on a demat account in Mumbai?

 - Why should a US green card holder have to report foreign accounts to the IRS for a software company he owns with his brother?

-- Why should a widowed American who has lived in Austria for the past 40 years, have to report her life savings she inherited from her Austrian husband to the IRS when the US had absolutely nothing to do with her creating the wealth in the first place?
-And worse, be subject to FBAR penalties that could completely wipe her out?
+- Why should a widowed American who has lived in Austria for the past 40 years have to report her life savings she inherited from her Austrian husband to the IRS?
+And worse,could she be subject to FBAR penalties that could completely wipe her out?

 There is no way to answer these questions by relying on any principles of equity, but rather, on the principle of raw power.
 The U.S. government has the power to do this, so therefore, it is lawful.
 And that is what you need to know about universal taxation jurisdiction.

 But the United States can't be alone in treating its citizens so shabbily, can it?

 Which other countries have anything even close to the Universal Tax Jurisdiction of the IRS?